 - Easy to mix and match ingredients

 Our Peanut Butter Energy Balls are a Fit Foodie Finds fan favorite and it is because you just can’t beat the peanut butter and chocolate combo.
 Can’t have peanuts or peanut butter?
 Have no fear, you can use any nut or nut butter of your choice.
-No matter what energy bite recipe you decide on, you can always add in protein powder to give your energy balls an extra boost.
+You’ll also need a few other ingredients in order to make your own combination.
+No matter what energy bites recipe you decide on, you can always add in protein powder to give your energy balls an extra boost.
 Just make sure you add in a little extra dry fruit or water.
 Also, check out our Protein Powder Review for our favorite protein powders!
+Alright, here are the basics of what you need:

 - Nut Butter (peanut butter, cashew butter, almond butter, sunflower butter, etc.)